-I draw my inspiration mainly from nature and am as likely to be found in my garden as my workshop where I often use plants as a starting point for my designs.
+I love living by the seaside and I draw my inspiration mainly from nature.
+I am as likely to be found in my garden as my studio where I often use plants as a starting point for my designs.
 Regular walks by the sea also provide inspiration and never fail to lift my spirits.
 My work utilises a wide colour palette with the gorgeous addition of dichroic glass for its fantastic reflective properties.
-It changes constantly as it moves in different lighting conditions and is notoriously difficult to capture in photographs.
+It changes constantly as it moves in different lighting conditions and is notoriously difficult to capture in photographs but I keep trying.
 Kiln fused glass has a beautiful, natural fluid quality and I believe any irregularities and air bubbles add to the charm of the material.

 Each design I produce is unique.
 I can make similar items with different colour schemes but the glass fusing process means every piece is different.
 I begin by cutting each design by hand and an item will often consist of many layers and firings to achieve sufficient depth of colour and pattern.

 Recently I’ve been focusing my attention on flame working where I manipulate glass with my torch.
 I’m captivated by hollow glass forms and am trying my hardest to master blowing small scale bubbles.
 At present, I have miniature blown glass baubles for sale but my goal is to create delicate blown glass jewellery.

 I am a member of Made in Whitstable, a group of local creatives who exhibit regularly at the Horsebridge Gallery and Harbour Market in Whitstable.

 A selection of my work is available to purchase on Folksy.